| Real Name | Kyle Thomas Busch |

 - ^ Pistone, Pete (June 13, 2007).
 "Hendrick makes room at inn; now Junior's all out of excuses".
 CBS SportsLine.
 Archived from the original on June 16, 2007.

 - ^ Howard, Jonathan (January 18, 2024).
 "RCR adds Zone Premium Nicotine Pouches as 'anchor partner' of Kyle Busch in 2024".
 On3.
+Archived from the original on February 26, 2024.
+Retrieved February 26, 2024.

 - ^ McGee, Ryan (November 29, 2011).
 "Busch brothers still stirring the pot".
 ESPN The Magazine.
 ESPN.
 Archived from the original on October 29, 2013.
 Retrieved September 2, 2013.

-- ^ a b c "Kyle Busch Bio Continued".
+- ^ a b "Kyle Busch Bio Continued".
 Joe Gibbs Racing.
 Archived from the original on October 29, 2013.
 Retrieved September 4, 2013.

 - ^ a b "Hometown racer wins big".
 Las Vegas Sun.
 Las Vegas, NV.
 March 3, 2009.
 Archived from the original on November 29, 2014.
 Retrieved September 4, 2013.

 - ^ Kallman, Dave (August 3, 2001).
 "Busch-whacked".
 Milwaukee Journal Sentinel.
 Milwaukee, WI. p.
 6C.
-Retrieved September 4, 2013.[permanent dead link ]
+Retrieved September 4, 2013.[permanent dead link]

 - ^ Jenkins, Chris (August 15, 2001).
 "Busch brothers off to fast start".
 USA Today.
 McLean, VA. p.
 C6.
 ProQuest 408825280.
 Archived from the original on November 29, 2014.
 Retrieved September 4, 2013.

 - ^ Goddard, Joe (August 19, 2001).
 "Busch, 16, nearly pulls off a win".
 Chicago Sun-Times.
 Chicago, IL. p.
-122. Retrieved September 4, 2013.
+122. Archived from the original on December 4, 2020.
+Retrieved September 4, 2013.

 - ^ a b Glick, Shav (November 3, 2001).
 "Busch's Chances Go Up in Smoke".
 Los Angeles Times.
 Los Angeles, CA. p.
 D7.
 ProQuest 421842387.
 Archived from the original on March 4, 2016.
 Retrieved September 4, 2013.